Blog icon

 An aerial view of the LiDAR data across the Northern Rivers region.
 Topographic LiDAR specifically focuses on mapping land surfaces.
 In this image the blue colour means high elevation and brown represents low-lying areas.
 You can see the valleys in the front of the image (which stretch out like fingers) where the rivers form.
 Image by CSIRO.

 The Model and flood mitigation options.
 The LiDAR and river bathymetry data were essential inputs for the detailed hydrodynamic model for the Richmond River catchment.
-The hydrodynamic model has been developed and implemented for five historical flood events in the Richmond River catchment and the model outputs are validated against multiple observations.
-The model accurately represents water flow, depth, and velocity across the Richmond River catchment (more than 7000 km²).
-The model has been finalised and a technical report (outlining the implementation and validation for the Richmond River catchment) was made publicly available on 30 June 2025 via NEMA’s website.
+The hydrodynamic model was developed and validated against multiple observed datasets.
+The model accurately represented water flow, depth, and velocity across the Richmond River catchment (more than 7000 km²).
+The model was finalised and a technical report (outlining the implementation and validation for the Richmond River catchment) was made publicly available on 30 June 2025.

 Community and stakeholder engagement

 Project proposals for flood mitigation were shared and discussed with residents via community drop-in sessions.
-These took place in every local government area as part of phase 1 of the project.
-Pictured is the drop-in session at Wardell.
+These took place in every local government area as part of the project.
+Pictured is the drop-in session at Wardell during phase one.

 CSIRO and NEMA provide regular updates on NRRI progress on our websites as well as regular updates to project governance and advisory panels, the Northern Rivers Joint Organisation (NRJO), local councils, stakeholders and communities.
 For further details please email nrri@csiro.au or NRRI@nema.gov.au.